-Pumpkin Cream Scones are soft, tender pastries that are so much better than the ones you get at your favorite coffee store!
+Pumpkin Cream Scones are soft, tender pastries with just the right amount of pumpkin spice…and they’re so much better than the ones you get at your favorite coffee store!

 - 1 large egg